 This one is purportedly from Target, here is the check and the letter.

 What is fishy about this one?
 A lot.

-The first thing that is suspicious is that email correspondence will be with firstname.lastname@example.org — not something Target would do.
+The first suspicious thing is that email correspondence will be with [email protected] — not something Target would do.
 I mean seriously… you have to do better than that.

 You can also Google the phone number, 585-391-0687, to see if there are any reports of fraud… I found at least one on AngryCitizen.com:

 If this wasn't enough to trigger your internal fraud alarm to stay away, here's a look at the ABA number.